40 Elegant and Easy Christmas Recipes for Delicious Holiday Dinners

 Get the recipe: Caramelized Onion Tarts with Apples

 Help holiday guests warm up on a chilly winter evening with this retro dish that’s become trendy again.
-First, simmer together fruity wine wine, a little Dijon mustard, and a splash of lemon juice for brightness.
-Add two kinds of grated cheese for a deeper, more complex flavor; because the cheese is grated, it should melt fairly quickly.
-Stir until smooth and serve with cubed bread and boiled potatoes, or go beyond the basics and offer an assortment of dippers: cut-up apples and pears, sliced cooked sausage, broccoli and cauliflower florets, or cherry tomatoes.
-It’s a fun way to get everyone mingling before they sit down for dinner.
+Two kinds of shredded cheese combine for a deeper, more complex flavor; because the cheese is shredded, it should melt fairly quickly.
+The final product—gooey melted cheese with a bitter kick—is the comfort food of your dreams.
+Serve with soft pretzels, toasted baguette, or go beyond the basics and offer an assortment of dippers: cut-up apples and pears, sliced cooked sausage, broccoli and cauliflower florets, or cherry tomatoes.
+It’s a fun way to get everyone mingling before they sit down for Christmas dinner.

 Pears With Blue Cheese and Prosciutto